x64dbg/DotX64Dbg/README.md

 dotscript <path to script file>
 ```
 You can find an example script [here](bin/dotscripts/TestScript.cs)

+# Building

+## Requirements
+- Net 5.0 SDK.
+- Visual Studio 2019 Community or greater.
+- Vcpkg
+- Zydis

+## Vcpkg
+Vcpkg is currently required with the integration setup.
+This is planned
+to change in the future.

+## Building
+After everything is setup you should be open Dotx64Dbg.sln and be able
+to build the entire solution.

 # Documentation
 The plan is to document all public API which also makes the documentation